 Group - B: Short answer type questions.
-Eight questions are to be set out of which 4 are to be answered, carrying 5 marks each. $5 \times 4 = 20$
+Eight questions are to be set out of which 4 are to be answered, carrying 5 marks each. $5 \ge 4 = 20$

-Group - C: Long type question: Four questions are to be set out of which two questions are to be answered each questions will carry 15 marks.
-15 x 2 = 30 (The questions are to be set from each unit)
+Group - C: Long type question: Four questions are to be set out of which two questions are to be answered each questions will carry 15 marks. $15 \times 2 = 30$ (The questions are to be set from each unit)

-- Meaning and scope of Anthropology. it's field, classification, Relationship with sociology, Geography, Psychology, Political Science and Economics. - 2.
-Definition of and distinction between (a)- Community, Society and Culture, (b) Group, association and Institution. - 3.
-Social Group Definition and characteristics, Types Primary, Secondary, Formal, Informal and Reference. - 4.
+- Meaning and scope of Anthropology. it's field, classification, Relationship with sociology, Geography, Psychology, Political Science and Economics. - Definition of and distinction between (a)- Community, Society and Culture, (b) Group, association and Institution. - Social Group Definition and characteristics, Types Primary, Secondary, Formal, Informal and Reference. - 4.
 Marriage Definition and forms of marriage, dowry and bride-price, incest and its prohibition, traditional forms of Hindu marriage. - 5.
 Family Definition and types of family, origin of family, joint family system in India.

-Suggested Readings:-
+Suggested Readings :-

-- Gaya Pandey : Social-Cultural Anthropology, Concept,

-Publication, New Delhi

-- 2. L.P.
+- Gaya Pandey : Social-Cultural Anthropology, Concept, Publication, New Delhi - 2.
+L.P.
 Vidyarthi Tribal Culture of India

-ACTING PRINCIPAL

-ST. AUGUSTINE'S COLLEGE
+TING PRINCIPA AUGUSTINE'S COLLEGE MANOHARPUR W SINGHBHUN

-MANOHARPUR W. SINGHRHUM

-Paper - DSE-2
+Paper - DSE-2 INDIAN SOCIETY

-INDIAN SOCIETY

-Group - A: (Compulsory) 10 objectives type questions (MCQ/True-False/Fill in the Blanks etc.) of 2 marks each. $2 \times 10 = 20$
+Group - A: (Compulsory) 10 objectives type questions (MCQ/True-False/Fill in the Blanks etc.) of 2 marks each. $2 \ge 10 = 20$ questions are to be answered each questions will carry 15 marks. $15 \times 2 = 30$

 Group - B: Short answer type questions.
-Eight questions are to be set out of which 4 are to be answered, carrying 5 marks each. $5 \times 4 = 20$
+Eight questions are to be set out of which 4 are to be answered, carrying 5 marks each. $5 \ge 4 = 20$

-Group - C: Long type question: Four questions are to be set out of which two questions are to be answered each questions will carry 15 marks.
-15 x 2 = 30 (The questions are to be set from each unit)
+Group - C: Long type question: Four questions are to be set out of which two

 - 1. Dimensions of Indian Society: Tribal, Rural, Urban and Industrial. - 2.
-Tribal Society: Economic, Social, Political and Religious aspects of tribal culture. - 3.
-Classification of Indian Tribes: Economic, Geographical, Racial and Linguistic. - 4.
+Tribal Society : Economic, Social, Political and Religious aspects of tribal culture. - 3.
+Classification of Indian Tribes : Economic, Geographical, Racial and Linguistic. - 4.
 Problems of Indian Tribes : (a) Indebtedness (b) Land alienation (c) Education (d) Health (e) Depopulation (f) Deforestation (g) Culture change (Acculturation).